The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 Principle 1: Plan in Days, Not Months

 I watched a senior architect spend three days designing a microservice architecture last month.
-Boxes, arrows, sequence diagrams—the works.
+Boxes, arrows, sequence diagrams, the works.
 Beautiful documentation.

-Here's what we've learned: AI-augmented scoping can turn weeks of planning into hours.
+AI-assisted scoping can turn weeks of planning into hours.
 Describe the feature, get architecture options in minutes, make the hard decisions, and move on.

 Principle 2: Build in Sessions, Not Sprints